 Workplace accidents are all too common.
 Employers should understand workplace accident, injury, and fatality statistics related to their industries so that they can implement and enforce safety policies.
 Workers should also be aware of the risks present in their workplaces and take steps to avoid incidents that could lead to serious injuries or death.

-If you are injured in a workplace accident or are diagnosed with a work-related condition, we recommend calling Allen & Scofield Injury Lawyers, LLC.
+If you are injured in a workplace accident or are diagnosed with a work-related condition, we recommend calling Graham Scofield Injury Lawyers.
 We routinely represent workers following workplace accidents in Georgia and guide them through third-party liability claims.

 Georgia Workplace Accident Statistics